Article by: Content Team

 So, one can conclude that high cortisol levels can reduce testosterone levels, and both low T and high cortisol negatively impact erectile function.

-Take our free hormone assessment to see if reduced testosterone may be causing your E.D.
+Take our free hormone assessment to see if reduced testosterone may be causing your ED.

-What if Your Body Produces too Little Cortisol?
+What if Your Body Produces Too Little Cortisol?

 Other Causes of Addison's Disease